Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] `a[href~="#"]`
 - [x] `a[href^="#"]`
 - [ ] `a[href="#"]`

-#### Q44.
-What is not true about class selectors?

-- [x] Only one class value can be assigned to an element.
-- [ ] An element can have multiple class value.
-- [ ] Class selectors are marked with a leading period.
-- [ ] More than one element can have the same class value.

 #### Q45.
 What is the difference between the margin and padding properties?